ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     The platform instance provides access to the authorization and the resource servers only over HTTPS.
 Running within Minikube, it uses a self-signed certificate, which by default will not be accepted by iOS.
 The easiest way to make it working on an iOS device (including a simulator) is installing the development Certificate Authority (CA) root certificate on the device.

-    The CA root certificate can be found at https://github.com/ForgeRock/forgeops/blob/master/helm/frconfig/secrets/ca.crt (or locally at `your-forgeops-clone/helm/frconfig/secrets/ca.crt`).
+    The CA root certificate file, `ca.crt`, can be found under your ForgeRock Platform sample installation in the subdirectory corresponding to the version of the platform you are using.
+For example: `/forgeops/kustomize/overlay/7.0/all/secret/ca.crt`.

     In order to install it, follow the [Enabling TLS in development environment](#simple-https) instructions for the simple app.

+    > Note that for use in iOS 13, the TLS certificate issued by the CA will have to comply with the [Requirements for trusted certificates in iOS 13 and macOS 10.15](https://support.apple.com/en-us/HT210176).

 0. Register the application as an OAuth 2.0 Client in AM